 Julie Huebner was named head softball coach at Tusculum on July 27, 2012 after serving as assistant coach for the previous two seasons.

-She enters her eighth season with a 178-165 career record with the Pioneers which ranks her second all-time in career wins behind the legendary J.C.
+She enters her ninth season with a 193-172 career record with the Pioneers, which ranks her second all-time in career wins behind the legendary J.C.
 "Red" Edmonds, who had 460 victories in his 14 seasons on the Tusculum bench.
+Huebner's .529 winning percentage puts her third among TU softball mentors.

 Tusculum battled to a 22-20 overall record and an 8-12 record in the South Atlantic Conference in 2019, just four games behind league champion Lincoln Memorial.
 The Pioneers went 6-4 against the top five teams in the conference standings, including sweeps of nationally-ranked Wingate and Newberry and an eight-run rule win against eventual SAC Tournament champion Anderson.